 (Kilde: CreativeCommons.dk)

 When you, as a creator, have applied a CC license to your work then you cannot change the conditions or revoke the license.
-This means that you cannot, later on for example, apply another license to the same work.
+This means that you cannot apply another license to the same work.
 So carefully consider what license type you choose and what you want others to be able to do with your work.